linkerd/website/linkerd.io/content/2.11/tasks/upgrade.md

 longer necessary.
 Before upgrading, it may be worth revisiting [how to use ingress](../using-ingress/) with Linkerd.

-Second, the proxy will no longer forward traffic to ports bound on localhost.
+Second, the proxy will no longer forward traffic to ports only bound on localhost, such as `127.0.0.1:8080`.
+Services that want to receive traffic from other pods should now be bound to a public interface (e.g `0.0.0.0:8080`).
+This change prevents ports from being accidentally exposed outside of the pod.
-Previously, it was possible to have the proxy forward traffic to a service bound only on the loopback interface (such as `localhost:8080`).
-Typically, when a service listens only on localhost, it should not be accessible from the outside world.
-In order to prevent ports from being accidentally exposed to other pods in the cluster, the proxy will no longer forward to localhost, it will instead use the original address.
-This change should be reflected in your service configuration.

 ### Multicluster